Transdifferentiation: Immunogenicity

 It has been found for induced pluripotent stem cells that when injected into mice, the immune system of the synergeic mouse rejected the teratomas forming.
 Part of this may be because the immune system recognized epigenetic markers of specific sequences of the injected cells.
 However, when embryonic stem cells were injected, the immune response was much lower.
 Whether or not this will occur within transdifferentiated cells remains to be researched.

 Method of transfection

 In order to accomplish transfection, one may use integrating viral vectors such as lentiviruses or retroviruses, non-integrating vectors such as Sendai viruses or adenoviruses, microRNAs and a variety of other methods including using proteins and plasmids; one example is the non-viral delivery of transcription factor-encoding plasmids with a polymeric carrier to elicit neuronal transdifferentiation of fibroblasts.
 When foreign molecules enter cells, one must take into account the possible drawbacks and potential to cause tumorous growth.
 Integrating viral vectors have the chance to cause mutations when inserted into the genome.
 One method of going around this is to excise the viral vector once reprogramming has occurred, an example being Cre-Lox recombination Non-integrating vectors have other issues concerning efficiency of reprogramming and also the removal of the vector.
-Other methods are relatively new fields and much remains to be discovered.